michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0028.md

 - adj: (often followed by `of' or `to') yielding readily to or capable of
 - adj: easily impressed emotionally
 ### Family
-susceptible: insusceptible, susceptibility, susceptibleness, susceptibly, unsusceptible+;susceptibility: susceptibilities;unsusceptible: unsusceptibility
+- susceptible: insusceptible, susceptibility, susceptibleness, susceptibly, unsusceptible+
+- susceptibility: susceptibilities
+- unsusceptible: unsusceptibility
 ### Examples
 - And with a week between each game, few things on this planet are as susceptible to overreaction and hyperbole as America’s most popular professional sport.
 - Forests in some states, like New York, are close to major trade routes, while others, like in Florida, house trees especially susceptible to pests.